 In 2015, McGuire was commissioned to write a libretto for Washington National Opera's American Opera Initiative, and the resulting one-act opera, Alexandra, with music by David Clay Mettens, was premiered at the Kennedy Center.
 He is also the author of The Secret of Music: a look at the listening life, a book of essays on music and mindfulness.
 McGuire is the recipient of fellowships from Yaddo, and from the Susan Shames Feinstein Librettist Fellowship at the American Center for New Works Development.
 He is represented by Margaret O'Connor of Innisfree Literary.

 McGuire currently teaches at Vanderbilt University's Blair School of Music.
 McGuire studied at the University of Cincinnati College-Conservatory of Music, where he pursued Master’s work in both guitar and orchestral conducting, holding assistantships in both areas.
 As an undergraduate at Vanderbilt University, he took the Bachelor of Music summa cum laude as well as High Honors in English Literature for his thesis on musical structures in the work of James Joyce.
-He currently resides in Nashville with his wife, pianist and vocal coach Jennifer McGuire, their son Thomas, and a basset hound.
+He currently resides in Nashville with his wife, pianist and conductor Jennifer McGuire, their son Thomas, and a basset hound.